 Of course we were hoping we would be lucky enough to see the two aircraft in action.
 We were not.
 Instead, we found red-tailed C-FLYL 'Hawaii Mars' floating around its mooring buoy in Sproat Lake on Vancouver Island, and white-tailed C-FLYK 'Philippine Mars' parked ashore on its beaching gear at the Port Alberni/Sproat Lake Tanker Base (CAA9).
-We took plenty of photos of both aircraft, and were just about ready to leave for Campbell River, when one of the technicians working on Philippine Mars remarked to us: "We're going to put her in the water in about an hour or so."
+We took plenty of photos of both aircraft, and were just about to leave for Campbell River, when one of the technicians working on Philippine Mars remarked to us: "We're going to put her in the water in about an hour or so."
 Of course, with a launch of a Martin Mars being a pretty special and rare occasion, this was music to our ears, and obviously more than enough reason to postpone our departure!

 Below is a photographic report of what happened next.
 The lauching of a Martin Mars turned out to be a careful process, slow and very exact.
 These aircraft are truly treated with the utmost respect, and everything is done with the greatest of care.
 In this case, the operation was hampered by a rather strong crosswind blowing from the southwest.
 The crew manning the two boats, which have to quickly tow the Mars away from the shore once it's free in the water, told us they were a bit nervous about it, afraid the strong wind might blow the aircraft against the pier if things didn't go right.
-One of them said: "This is either going to be very boring or very exciting!"...
-For us it turned out to be the latter, but not for the reasons he meant.
+One of them commented to us: "This is either going to be very boring or very exciting!"...
+For us it would turn out to be the latter, but not for the reasons he meant.

 So, here are the photos of this memorable event.
 Don't forget to click on the pictures to see a larger image!